martinstark/throttle-ts/README.md

 Yields the return value of the throttled function, or undefined when throttled/cancelled.

-The throttled function keeps the type signature of the original function, plus `void`.
+The throttled function keeps the type signature of the original function, plus `undefined`.

 ![image](https://github.com/user-attachments/assets/d806ab04-1a7b-42a7-907e-44168a3b0988)